 d.
-Special Conference Option for Fraction Calculations

-In accord with Article XV Special Conferences, the University and the Union will meet two (2) times per term (approximately mid-term and end of term, by mutual agreement) to discuss potentially problematic average weekly work expectations in excess of fraction calculation estimates and to identify possible avenues for resolutions that are mutually acceptable to the University and to the Union.
+Special Conference Option for Fraction Calculations In accord with Article XV Special Conferences, the University and the Union will meet two (2) times per term (approximately mid-term and end of term, by mutual agreement) to discuss potentially problematic average weekly work expectations in excess of fraction calculation estimates and to identify possible avenues for resolutions that are mutually acceptable to the University and to the Union.
 Three (3) representatives from GEO, and three (3) representatives from the University may attend the special conference.

-Section H. SEVIS Fee Reimbursement
+Section H. Immigration Fee Reimbursement

 Upon Employee request, and within the first four (4) terms of employment as a GSI/GSSA, the SEVIS fee paid by an Employee to attend the University of Michigan will be reimbursed by the Employee's appointing unit, unless that fee has already been paid or reimbursed by another source.
+Additionally, under the same terms and procedure for the SEVIS fee, Employees will be eligible for a one-time request for reimbursement of the Machine Readable Visa application fee (MRV).